dhutapratama/docs/sanctum.md

 <a name="revoking-mobile-api-tokens"></a>
 ### Revoking Tokens

 To allow users to revoke API tokens issued to mobile devices, you may list them by name, along with a "Revoke" button, within an "account settings" portion of your web application's UI.
 When the user clicks the "Revoke" button, you can delete the token from the database.
-Remember, you can access a user's API tokens via the `tokens` relationship provided by the `Laravel\Sanctum\HasApiTokens` trait:
+Remember, you can access a user's API tokens via the `tokens` relationship provided by the `Lets\Sanctum\HasApiTokens` trait:

     // Revoke all tokens...
     $user->tokens()->delete();